If you are applying for the Full Time course from outside of the UK click apply now

 A typical week on the BA (Hons) Childhood Studies course will include lectures, seminars, workshops, group work, and computer-based learning.

-Throughout the course, you'll have one-to-one support from academic staff to help you get the best out of your assignments.
+Your progress will be assessed with essays, reports, group work, seminar presentations, and self-evaluation.
+Throughout the degree, you'll have one-to-one support from academic staff to help you get the best out of your assignments.

 Our typical offer is: